crsndr/galaxy-hub/content/eu/storage/index.md

 you can include repositories based on [InvenioRDM](https://inveniosoftware.org/products/rdm/), [Dataverse](https://dataverse.org), FTP, Google Drive, DropBox, AWS, S3 and [WebDav](https://en.wikipedia.org/wiki/WebDAV), which includes NextCloud, OpenCloud, [EUDAT B2Drop](https://www.eudat.eu/service-catalogue/b2drop) and many others.

-👉 If you know about **public** repositories that can be useful for more Galaxy users, please get in [contact](mailto:contact@usegalaxy.eu) and we add it to our default `remote file sources` for all users.
+👉 If you know about **public** repositories that can be useful for more Galaxy users, please get in touch ([contact@usergalaxy.eu](mailto:contact@usegalaxy.eu)) and we can add it to our default `remote file sources` for all users.

 A relatively unknown feature in Galaxy is what we call `deferred data`.
-You can import data as `deferred`, which will not download the data into your history and therefore not count towards your Quota. `deferred data` will be temporarily downloaded when you do the first calculation on top of it, but it will not be ingested into Galaxy storage.
+You can import data as `deferred`, which will not download the data into your history and therefore not count towards your quota. `deferred data` will be temporarily downloaded when you do the first calculation on top of it, but it will not be ingested into Galaxy storage.
 This feature is especially useful if you have large RAW data that is reduced in size in the first step.
 Please note that this feature only works if the data is accessible for Galaxy, e.g. via a URL.